danbev/learning-llvm/README.md

 }
 ```
-dso_local means the compiler may assume that a function or variable marked as
+`dso_local` means the compiler may assume that a function or variable marked as
-dso_local will resolve to a symbol within the same linkage unit.
+`dso_local` will resolve to a symbol within the same linkage unit. `dso` stands
+for `dynamic shared object`.

 The following `i32` is the return value, followed by the name of the function.
 Notice the `@main` specifies this as a global.